mattcroat/joy-of-code/README.md

 ## 🧑‍🎨 What is Joy of Code?

-[Joy of Code](https://joyofcode.xyz/) is a digital garden growing curious minds with a wide variety of topics from web development to web design.
-If reading isn't your thing watch the video version on [YouTube](https://www.youtube.com/c/JoyofCodeDev).
+[Joy of Code](https://joyofcode.xyz/) is a digital garden growing curious minds focused on web development and web design.

+## ▶️ YouTube

+You can also find my videos on [YouTube](https://www.youtube.com/@joyofcodedev).

+## 💰️ Support

+You can support my work by [becoming a patron](https://www.patreon.com/joyofcode) or [becoming a YouTube member](https://youtube.com/@joyofcodedev/join) starting low as **$1/month**.

-## 🤗 Contribute
+## 🤗 Contributing

-**First time contributors are welcome** — in fact this is the reason why I wanted to make it possible to contribute so you can get your first open source contribution.

 At the end of each post there's a direct link to the **Markdown** file of the post you can edit within GitHub.
 Read the [contributing guidelines](CONTRIBUTING.md) to learn more.

-## 🙏 Use Issues to Find Answers

-If you need help or something changed and isn't working when following a post or video series I made you can go to the [issues](https://github.com/mattcroat/redesign/issues) and find the issue and bring it to my attention — I hope in general people help each other out this way.

-This avoids having to hunt down the issue you have in YouTube comments or places like Discord that aren't indexed by search results and are lost forever.
+## 💬 GitHub Discussions

+I use [GitHub Discussions](https://github.com/mattcroat/joy-of-code/discussions) to track breaking changes for posts which you can use to report issues.

 ## 🧭 Technologies